Rubroshorea selanica

-Shorea selanica is a species of plant in the family Dipterocarpaceae.
-It is a tree endemic to the Maluku Islands in Indonesia.
+Rubroshorea selanica is a species of flowering plant in the family Dipterocarpaceae.
+It is a tree endemic to the Maluku Islands in Indonesia, where it is a canopy tree growing in lowland rain forest.
 It is a critically endangered species threatened by habitat loss.

+The species was first described as Dammara selanica by Jacques-Christophe Valmont de Bomare in 1791, and has several synonyms.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. selanica.